 The linear axis mapping that is used by default.

-sensitive for the entire axis range.
+The slider is equally sensitive for the entire axis range.
 This means that changing the slider value by the same amount changes the interpolation value by the same amount everywhere along the axis.